 Best Buy’s purchase of the company bodes well for its long-term prospects, he says.
 The retailer known for computers and electronics moved into the healthcare space when it acquired Current Health in a $400 million deal in 2021.

 With the acquisition, Current Health’s technology is coupled with Best Buy’s strengths in logistics and supply chain management.
-Health systems “are excited about those capabilities,” McCann says.
+Health systems “are excited about those capabilities,” McGhee says.

 Looking to the future

-While many healthcare leaders see more treatment being shifted to the home, McCann sees the future as a hybrid of home-based care and treatment inside hospitals.
+While many healthcare leaders see more treatment being shifted to the home, McGhee sees the future as a hybrid of home-based care and treatment inside hospitals.

 “The thing for me is, is there a percentage of care that’s in-patient today, that could be delivered in the home,” he adds.
 “I think we’ve seen definitively over COVID, that is true.”